-Each variation of the object is represented by a separate cache key and is expired individually.
-For example, if there is an object variation by device group, each URL in each group will have a separate Cache Key with the separator “
+Each object variation is represented by a distinct cache key and is expired individually.
+For example, if there is an object variation per device group, each URL in each group will have a distinct Cache Key with the separator “

 Examples of Cache Key Purge:

 It allows you to purge cached object by giving a Wildcard expression as an argument.
 The Wildcard expression format must be according to the standard:

 host, followed or not by a

 ?query-string, with an asterisk character (*) in the path or query string.